Voter discovers error on Washington County ballot

 FAYETTEVILLE, Ark.
-(KNWA) — A voter discovered an error on a Washington County ballot.
+(KFTA) — A voter discovered an error on a Washington County ballot.

 The Fayetteville School board race for Zone 2 ended up in the wrong precinct.